me-manu/gammaALPs/docs/index.rst

 Getting Help
 ------------

-If you encounter problems, please open a `GitHub Issue <https://github.com/me-manu/gammaALPs/issues>`_.
+If you encounter problems or if you have suggestions, please open a `GitHub Issue <https://github.com/me-manu/gammaALPs/issues>`_.

 Documentation Contents
 ======================